Exercise Library

 Variations

-Decline sit-ups can be done with additional weight (such as a dumbbell or plate held behind the head/neck) or with rotation, and of course with the sit-up board at different angles.
+Decline sit-ups can be done with additional weight (such as a dumbbell or plate held behind the head/neck), with rotation, with slower tempos, with pauses, and with the sit-up board at different angles.